Medical student at Western University of Health Sciences with a Master's in biomedical sciences.

-III.
-Jonathan Glover's "What Sort of People Should There be?"
+- Jonathan Glover's "What Sort of People Should There Be?"

 Generally speaking, we should be most eager to provide those genetic therapies which target serious diseases.
 After all, it is clear we have an innate value for life, and any action that promotes life while its absence hastens death would likely get a societal stamp of approval.
 Anderson was keen to point this out.
 And as good medical practice warrants, we should be seeking and providing treatments where the probable benefits do indeed outweigh the probable risks.
 That’s just good healthcare.
 Otherwise, Anderson’s argument dances around the idea that genetic enhancements would make us feel dehumanized and unnatural—we would be undermining the “dignity of man” in both a theological and secular manner.